MartinJohannesNilsen/MartinJohannesNilsen/README.md

 ### &#128075; Who am I?

-I am a norwegian student studying computer engineering at NTNU, Trondheim.
+I am a norwegian student studying **computer engineering** at NTNU, Trondheim.
 Currently on the third year of my bachelors degree, and in the mindset of starting on a masters degree next year.
-Furthermore, I work as an assistant for the students in the year underneath me.
+Furthermore, I work as a **student assistant** for the students in the year underneath me.
 In addition to this, my passion is sports, technology (obviously), social networking (add me on LinkedIn) and programming.
-I just finished up 6 weeks of working as a summer intern at Experis Ciber, in which I contributed to creating a prototype of an web-application for creating musicscores in the customers own color notation.
+I just finished up 6 weeks of working as a **summer intern** at Experis Ciber, in which I contributed to creating a prototype of an web-application for creating musicscores in the customers own color notation.

 ### &#128506; Social network